No GPS (GPS Connected mode requires your smartphone)

-I think the fact that the Fitbit Charge 2 still finds its way onto my wrist – albeit intermittently – more than four months after I first reviewed it is a testament to its long-term appeal.
+It may have been released many moons ago, but the Charge 2 remains one of the best fitness trackers you can get.
 If you follow any of my fitness tracker reviews, you’ll notice I often make comparisons to the Fitbit Charge 2 as, more often than not, I’m wearing it as a control against whatever new and shiny wearable I’m reviewing at the time.

 That’s to say I’ve grown to trust the numbers crunched by the Fitbit Charge 2, be that the number of steps in my day, the beats of my heart or the zzz’s I catch at night.
 I say over and over that the numbers themselves don’t necessarily matter – every tracker will use different algorithms or sensors – but it’s the consistency that’s key, and that’s what I’ve been finding with the Charge 2.

 I find the Charge 2’s automatic exercise tracking to be super handy, too.
 I recently went on a GoodGym-organised run, admittedly for the launch of a rival sports watch, but the Charge 2 was right there with me.
 It did a stellar job of tracking the start-stop nature of the day’s run without any interaction from me.

 Breathe mode has improved since the device launched, adding haptic feedback akin to the Apple Watch‘s own Breathe mode.
 These slight vibrations let you know when to inhale and exhale, meaning you’re not sat there staring at the screen and better able to actually relax.
 I still don’t use the Breathe function that often, but this tweak does mean that when I do, the experience is greatly improved.